stigmarl/coinbase-market-data-feeds/README.md

 - The output only needs to be printed in the terminal, and not saved to a persistent datastore.
 - Assumes that the `ticker_batch` channel on average sends message every 5 seconds.
   - This assumption will be used to predict the mid_price forecasts, by using `shift()` to look 12 periods ahead (`12 * 5s = 60s`.
+- The market data is "linear enough" for a `LinearRegression` model to be suitable for predicting future mid prices.

 ### Details
 - Continuously retrain `LinearRegression` model on previous data.